The route

 Hotel (example): Hotel Righetto

-Again, the day ends with a final steep climb, this time up to the cosy little village of Isola Farnese, perched on a ridge overlooking the Veio Valley.
-It is dominated by Castello Farnese, from where you can enjoy stunning views of the surrounding forests and valleys.
+The day ends with yet another steep climb, and at the top awaits the village of Isola Farnese, beautifully situated on a ridge overlooking the Veio Valley.
+The village is dominated by the impressive Castello Farnese, from where you can enjoy magnificent views of forests, valleys, and the surrounding countryside.

 Hotel (example): Tempio di Apollo

-A final stretch of the Via Francigena will bring you to the final destination of this journey.
-Tonight you can celebrate your arrival in Rome!
-The closer you get to the centre of Rome, the more urbanised the area naturally becomes.
-But you'll be surprised at how much nature you'll encounter today.
+One final stretch of the Via Francigena will bring you to the ultimate destination of your journey.
+Tonight, you can celebrate your arrival in Rome!
+Naturally, the closer you get to the centre of Rome, the more urbanised the surroundings become.
+However, you may be surprised by how much nature you encounter today.

-The route we've chosen will take you through a series of natural areas that literally penetrate the heart of Rome.
-First you'll pass the strange wilderness of the Insugherata Forest, and then you'll pass through the Monte Mario nature reserve, Rome's own mountain.
-From the ‘Belvedere’ on Monte Mario you'll have the first view of St Peter's dome!
-From here you descend to the River Tevere, which flows through the entire city.
-If you follow the nice walking/cycling path along the river, you'll soon enter the heart of the city.
+The route we have chosen takes you through a series of natural areas that quite literally extend into the heart of Rome.
+First, you pass through the unusual wilderness of the Insugherata Nature Reserve, before continuing through the nature reserve of Monte Mario, Rome’s very own mountain.
+From the Belvedere viewpoint on Monte Mario, you will catch your first glimpse of the dome of St. Peter's Basilica!
+From here, you descend to the Tiber River, which flows through the entire city.
+By following the pleasant walking and cycling path along the river, you will soon reach the heart of the city.

-You'll pass the Sant'Angelo Castle and come face to face with St Peter's Basilica.
-The monumental Via della Conciliazione leads you to the large square where thousands of pilgrims have gathered over the centuries.
-Have your picture taken, buy a postcard from Vatican City and then take some time to relax - and enjoy the Eternal City!
+You pass by Castel Sant'Angelo, and suddenly find yourselves face to face with St. Peter's Basilica.
+The monumental Via della Conciliazione leads you to the grand square where thousands of pilgrims have gathered over the centuries.
+Take a photo, buy a postcard from Vatican City, and then take the time to relax – and enjoy the Eternal City!

 After breakfast you check out of the hotel.